AdobeDocs/experience-platform.de-DE/help/xdm/schema/composition.md

 Schemas are used for ingesting data into [!DNL Experience Platform].
 Diese Daten können über mehrere Dienste hinweg verwendet werden, um eine einzelne, einheitliche Ansicht einer einzelnen Entität zu erstellen.
 Daher ist es wichtig, bei der Betrachtung von Schemas über Kundenidentitäten nachzudenken und welche Felder zur Identifizierung eines Objekts verwendet werden können, unabhängig davon, woher die Daten stammen.

 Um diesen Vorgang zu unterstützen, können Schlüsselfelder in Ihren Schemas als Identitäten gekennzeichnet werden.
 Upon data ingestion, the data in those fields is inserted into the &quot;[!UICONTROL Identity Graph]&quot; for that individual.
-The graph data can then be accessed by [!DNL Real-time Customer Profile](../../profile/home.md) and other [!DNL Experience Platform] services to provide a stitched-together view of each individual customer.
+The graph data can then be accessed by [[!DNL Real-time Customer Profile]](../../profile/home.md) and other [!DNL Experience Platform] services to provide a stitched-together view of each individual customer.

-Fields that are commonly marked as &quot;[!UICONTROL Identity]&quot; include: email address, phone number, [!DNL Experience Cloud ID (ECID)](https://docs.adobe.com/content/help/de-DE/id-service/using/home.html), CRM ID, or other unique ID fields.
+Fields that are commonly marked as &quot;[!UICONTROL Identity]&quot; include: email address, phone number, [[!DNL Experience Cloud ID (ECID)]](https://docs.adobe.com/content/help/de-DE/id-service/using/home.html), CRM ID, or other unique ID fields.
 You should also consider any unique identifiers specific to your organization, as they may be good &quot;[!UICONTROL Identity]&quot; fields as well.

 Es ist wichtig, während der Schema-Planungsphase über Kundenidentitäten nachzudenken, um sicherzustellen, dass die Daten zusammengeführt werden, um ein möglichst robustes Profil zu erstellen.
 See the overview on [Adobe Experience Platform Identity Service](../../identity-service/home.md) to learn more about how identity information can help you deliver digital experiences to your customers.